beef-e/peerJSChat/README.md

 ### To-Do:

 - Improve the reliability and generally the UX
-- Make the actual chat scrollable, allowing to see older messages
+- ✔️ Make the actual chat scrollable, allowing to see older messages
 - ✔️ Create a confirmation of successful connection
-- Make the error alerts less invasive
+- ✔️ Make the error alerts less invasive
+- Use the second Peer's avatar in the UI
+- Possibility to create personal ID's
+- Store older messages
+- Possibility to send basic media
+- VideoCall option